Skip to main content

 You'll create a multilingual voice assistant using LiveKit Agents, Deepgram STT, OpenAI, and Rime TTS.
 The agent listens for the user's language, detects when they switch languages mid-conversation, and dynamically updates the TTS configuration to respond with a native-sounding voice in that language.

-Try the demo live.
+Try the demo (clone and run locally; the hosted preview is not always available).
 For the full source code including the Next.js frontend, see the rime-multilingual-demo repository on GitHub.
 You can also watch a video demo of the multilingual agent in action.

 What you'll build